brackendev/SwiftPlayground-Pharo/README.md

 #### ▪️ String class extension: `runSwift`

-The output is a string reponse returned from the Swift code by using [print](https://developer.apple.com/documentation/swift/1541053-print).
+Returns a string representation of a Swift object from a Pharo string of Swift code.
+Use [print](https://developer.apple.com/documentation/swift/1541053-print) within Swift for output.
 For example:

 ```smalltalk
 swiftString := 'The five boxing wizards jump quickly' asLowercase asSwiftString.